Vue Plugins

 Introduction

 Vue plugins are self-contained pieces of code that add functionality to your Vue application.
-To use a plugin, you employ the app.use()
+To use a plugin, you employ the app.use() method in your Vue application:

 import { createApp } from 'vue';